+ Is what we say in the room confidential?

 + I've heard that some therapists record sessions, do you do this?

 Sometimes, with your written agreement I record sessions.
-There are a variety of reasons for this
+If you do not to be recorded that is OK and does not affect the therapy.
+There are a variety of reasons for recording:

 - To use during supervision to help my therapeutic supervisor get a better understanding of how I am interacting with you in order for my supervisor to give me advice about how best to assist you.
 Recordings are deleted after discussion with the supervisor.

 - Some professional development courses and accreditations require therapists to play recordings of sessions to examiners and peer groups.
 The recording forms the basis for a discussion about how I practice therapy.
 Recordings are deleted after use.

 - To make us a "transcript" for use in professional development courses and accreditation.
 In this situation what is said is transcribed into a written form and the recording is deleted after use.

 Yes you can. some clients find it useful to record sessions to help remember what was discussed.
 If you record sessions it is important you keep the recordings safe.
 I can give you advice about how to do this.

 + Do I, as a client, have to keep confidentiality?

 No - You are free to discuss your therapy with whoever you like, but discretion is often the best policy.